-After graduation, students receive an unofficial final transcript with their diploma.
-All transcripts from other schools remain the property of Pillar Seminary and cannot be copied or released to the student or other parties.
+After graduation, students receive an official, sealed final transcript with their diploma.
+It becomes unofficial if the seal is broken.
+All transcripts received from other schools remain the property of Pillar Seminary and cannot be copied or released to the student or other parties.
 Pillar Seminary only releases transcripts with coursework completed at the seminary.